cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-You can schedule this job by passing a dummy argument as follows:
+To schedule this job, just pass a dummy argument (the actual context will be injected automatically):

 </div>